 Students who successfully complete these courses will earn an AACC certificate in small business management, beginning the pathway to complete the Associate of Applied Science degree in business management.
 Ask your high school counselor for details.
 If you're interested in this option, check out the courses below to see what your schedule could look like.

-Students attending the Center for Applied Technology – North (CAT-North) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
-Just maintain a C or better grade in your CTE program, then earn a C or better on the AACC proficiency assessment(s), administered by an AACC professor right there at CAT-North.
+Students attending the Center for Applied Technology – North (CAT-North) can earn college credits by enrolling in selected AACPS Career Technology Education (CTE) programs.
+You then just need to successfully complete your CAT – North program, and earn a C or better on the AACC college proficiency assessment(s).* Grades below C will not be reflected on your AACC college transcript.